typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

   We should also note that `flatMap` chains are only cancelable only if the chain happens *after* an asynchronous boundary.
   After an asynchronous boundary, cancellation checks are performed on every N `flatMap`.
+  The value of `N` is hardcoded to 512.

   Here is an example,
   ```scala mdoc:reset:silent